Q - What is refurbishment?

 Q- Where will these workers come from?

-We expect the majority of these workers will be resourced from across Durham Region and the Greater Toronto Area.
-In Ontario, we’re lucky to have many skilled, experienced trade workers in the nuclear industry.
+We expect the majority of these workers will be resourced from across Durham Region and the Greater Toronto Area but we are relying on trades to from across Ontario to supplement the project's high demand for resources.
+In Ontario, we’re lucky to have skilled, experienced trade workers in the nuclear industry but as the project progresses, we anticipate that the demand for this talent will rise.

 Q - How will the refurbishment be financed?